Ehrlichiosis in Dogs: Is Your Dog At Risk Of This Tick-Borne Disease?

 The brown dog tick is unusual among ticks, in that it can complete its entire life cycle both indoors and outdoors.

 Essentially, this means that the tick can be introduced into a home on an untreated dog that originated from or visited an infested location.

-Where dogs sleep and spend the majority of their time are the areas most likely to harbour the most brown dog ticks in the environment, whether indoors or outdoors.
+Where dogs sleep and spend the majority of their time are the areas most likely to harbor the most brown dog ticks in the environment, whether indoors or outdoors.

 In suitable climates, brown dog ticks will infest outdoor doghouses, kennels and runs.